All Roll Calls

 2 provisions identified: 2 benefits, 0 costs, 0 mixed.

-Beginning July 1, 2026, the estate of a deceased electrical lineman can ask the Tennessee Department of Finance and Administration to review a denied claim under this law.
+Beginning July 1, 2026, the estate of an electrical lineman can ask the Tennessee Department of Finance and Administration to review a denied claim under this section.
 The estate must ask within 90 days of the denial.
-The department issues a final order that binds the state and sends copies to the estate and the department.
+The department can review the claim and issue a final order that is binding on the state.
+It sends a copy of the final order to the estate.

 Republican • House